Acorn Network Computer: Original model

 The NetStation was available in two versions, one with a modem for home use via a television, and a version with an Ethernet card for use in businesses and schools with VGA monitors and an on-site BSD Unix fileserver based on RiscBSD, an early ARM port of NetBSD.
 Both versions were upgradable, as the modem and Ethernet cards were replaceable "podules" (Acorn-format Eurocards).
 The home version was trialled in 1997/98 in conjunction with BT.

 The Home NC and Corporate NC both used the ARM 7500FE and supported PAL, NTSC and SVGA displays.
 They had identical specifications.
 The Office NC used a StrongARM SA-110 200 MHz processor.
 The ARM7500-based DeskLite was launched in 1998.

 StrongARM

 Acorn continued to produce ARM-based designs, demonstrating its first StrongARM prototype in May 1996, and the Office NC 6 months later.
 This evolved into the CoNCord, launched in late 1997.

 New markets

 Further designs included the Set-top Box NC (STB NC), the ExecPhone NC, and the NC TV.

 Later versions

-The second generation Network Computer operating system was no longer based on RISC OS, and instead consisted of NetBSD 1.2.1 code.
-Later NCs were produced based on the Intel Pentium architecture.
+The second generation Network Computer operating system was no longer based on RISC OS.
+NC Desktop, from Oracle subsidiary Network Computer Inc., instead combined NetBSD and the X Window System, featuring desktop windows whose contents were typically described using HTML, reminiscent of (but not entirely equivalent to) the use of Display PostScript in NeXTStep.
+The product ran on ARM, StrongARM and x86 architectures and could be run on traditional personal computers.
+NC Desktop was the recommended software solution for products based on the StrongARM-based Digital Network Appliance Reference Design (DNARD).
+Later NCs were produced based on the Intel Pentium architecture such as products from Accton Technology Corporation and UMAX Data Systems.